Israeli municipality merger of 2003

 The Israeli municipality merger of November 2003 was a merger of various select municipalities under the Israeli system of local governance.

 History

 In 2003, Interior minister Avraham Poraz proposed a merger of over 200 municipalities.
 The plan was later reduced to between 60 and 70 municipalities.
 Ultimately, only 11 mergers took place.
-In 2008, two of the merged municipalites, Carmel City and Shaghur, were dissolved by the Knesset.
+In 2008, two of the merged municipalities, Carmel City and Shaghur, were dissolved by the Knesset.
 A similar proposal to dissolve Baqa-Jatt failed, but was later approved in 2010.

 The mergers were heavily criticized within the Arab and Druze sectors.
 The merger initially included a merger of five Druze councils, called City of Five, which included Abu Snan, Julis, Kafr Yasif, Yanuh-Jat and Yarka.
 The joint municipality elected a mayor in the 2003 municipal elections, but was dissolved by the Knesset after eight months in 2004.